 Development may be permitted in lands within hazardous forest types for wildland fire where the risk is mitigated in accordance with wildland fire assessment and mitigation standards.

-The Township will use, as a screening tool, wildland fire hazard spatial data/mapping prepared by the .
+The Township will use, as a screening tool, wildland fire hazard spatial data/mapping prepared by the Ministry of Natural Resources and Forestry.

 As part of a planning application, the applicant may be required to